 But, after all, am I not mistaken about my rights in Christ?
 Have I a "Thus saith the Lord" for this doctrine?
-See John i, 12, marginal reading: "But as many as received him, to them gave he the RIGHT to become the sons of God, even to them that believe on his NAME."
-Here our right to sonship and the name of Iesus are blessedly interlinked by our faith.
-"Blessed are they that do his commandments, that they may have RIGHT to the tree of life."
-Rev. xxii, 14.
+See John i.
+12. marginal reading: "But as many as received Him, to them gave He the RIGHT to become the sons of God, even to them that believe on His NAME."
+Here our right to sonship and the name of Jesus are blessedly interlinked by our faith.
+"Blessed are they that do His commandments, that they may have RIGHT to the tree of life" (Rev. xxii.
+14).
 This implies a right of way to that tree of life, that sanctification of heart requisite for the inheritance of the saints in light.
-A kind father will not mock his son by giving him a title to a part of the homestead, and then deny him all rightful access "If we confess our sins, he is faithful thereto. and JUST to forgive us our sins, and to cleanse us from all unrighteousness."
-I John i, q.
-Thus, in addition to the obligation of veracity ex-16 pressed in the adjective "faithful," there is the obligation of justice implied in the word "just," a jural term, involving obligations on God's part and rights on ours.
+A kind father will not mock his son by giving him a title to a part of the homestead, and then deny him all rightful access thereto. "if we confess our sins, He is faithful and JUST to forgive us our sins, and to cleanse us from all unrighteousness" (I John i, 9).
+Thus, in addition to the obligation of veracity expressed in the adjective "faithful," there is the obligation of justice implied in the word "just," a jural term, involving obligations on God's part and rights on ours.
 It would be injustice in God to withhold pardon and cleansing from a soul truly abhorring sin, and fleeing to the blood of sprinkling.

 "The pardon of sin," says an old English divine, "is not merely an act of mercy, but also an act of justice in God.
 Justice itself is brought over, from being a formidable adversary, to be our party, and to plead for us."
-President Edwards uses the following strong language: "The justice of God that [irrespective of the atonement] required man's damnation, and seemed inconsistent with his salvation, now [having respect to the atonement] as much requires the salvation of those that believe in Christ, as ever it before required their damnation.
-Salvation is an absolute debt to the believer on the ground of what his Surety has done."
+President Edwards uses the following strong language: "The justice of God that [irrespective of the strong atonement] require man's damnation, and seemed inconsistent with his salvation, now [having respect to the atonement] as much requires the salvation of those that believe in Christ, as ever it before required their damnation.
+Salvation is an absolute debt to the believer on the ground of what His Surety has done."

-1. This fact of rights in Christ gives cogency to the exhortation to accept him.
+1. This fact of rights in Christ gives cogency to the exhortation to accept Him.
 A right must be claimed and exercised, or it will be lost forever.
-That investment in the savingsbank will be worthless to you if you never claim it.
+That investment in the savings bank will be worthless to you if you never claim it.
 If your heirs are wiser than you, they may derive benefit from it.
 An unappropriated Christ is no Saviour.
-All our rights in

-Christ may be forfeited by the capital offense-the sin against the Holy Ghost.
+All our rights in Christ may be forfeited by the capital offence -- the sin against the Holy Ghost.